A BEAUTIFUL BEGINNING . . .

 A CHANGING OF HANDS, NOT OF PURPOSE . . .

-In 2001 plans were underway for LCECP to purchase the property outright from James Burke.
+By 2001 plans were underway for LCECP to purchase the mansion property outright from James Burke.
 A stipulation of the bank’s officials required that the Hurlbut Mansion itself be torn down as a condition to their lending on the remainder of the property.
-Plans to create an expanded parking area to serve the families of Head Start were accepted, and demolition of the mansion was set for December 2001.
-The public outcry against this action was immediate, both from our community and from those elsewhere who had lived in the mansion as children.
+Plans to create an expanded parking area to serve the families of Head Start were deemed acceptable by the lending agency, and demolition of the mansion was set for December 2001.
+The public outcry against this action was immediate, both from the community and from those elsewhere who had lived in the mansion as children.
+In 2002 Lewis-Clark Early Childhood Program purchased the Hurlbut Mansion property, in its entirety, from the Burke family and, honoring the requests of our community, began a revision of its plans for the mansion.

 REMEMBRANCE & REPRIEVE . . .